curiousmaster/PACster/README.md

    cd PACster
    ```

-3. Configure your server environment to serve PHP files.
-Files are located under ~/admin.
+3. Edit your server environment to serve PHP files.

 4. Place the project files in the appropriate directory on your server.

-5. Ensure that the server has access to the necessary PAC files and that the `BASE_PATH` is correctly set in `config.php`.
+5. Ensure that the server has access to the necessary PAC files and that the `BASE_PATH` is correctly set in `admin/config.php`.

 ## Usage